-Members Present: Bob Balentine, Bob Bustard, Ryan Cangialosi, Bernie Cohen, Pat DiRosa, Ray Falcon, Steve Fox, Stuart Gold, Pat Little, Cindy Rose, Brittany Vozza, Peter Wells, Phil Wells, Vlad Zherenovsky
+Members Present: Bob Balentine, June Bertini, Bob Bustard, Irma Chazotte, Bernie Cohen, Jan Doornbosch, Ray Falcon, Steve Fox, Stuart Gold, Helen Paul, Cindy Rose, George Sherman, Nancy Swales, Peter Wells, Phil Wells.

 (Please be sure to report your make-ups for our records and to improve our percentage of attendance!)